hanifdev7/kopysynk/blueprint.md

     *   The forms are presented in a centered, card-like container with a box shadow, providing a clean and focused user experience.
     *   The layout adapts seamlessly to different screen sizes, ensuring usability on both mobile and desktop devices.
 *   **Realtime User Data:** Upon successful signup, user information (username and email) is stored in the Firebase Realtime Database.
-*   **Signup Success Page:** After successfully creating an account, the user is redirected to a confirmation page with a link to the login page.
-This provides clear feedback and a better user experience.
+*   **Success Pages (Login, Signup, Payment):**
+    *   The success pages (`login-success.html`, `signup-success.html`, `payment-successful.html`) provide clear and concise confirmation messages to the user.
+    *   Each success page features a centered container with a title, a message, and a call-to-action button, ensuring a consistent and user-friendly experience.
+    *   The `payment-successful.html` page includes a prominent checkmark icon for immediate visual confirmation.
+    *   All success pages are fully responsive.
 *   **Form Validation:** The login and signup forms have client-side validation to ensure that users enter valid data before submitting to Firebase.
 *   **User Personalization:** The header of the website now greets logged-in users by their name, creating a more personal and welcoming experience.
 *   **Profile Icon for Authentication:** Replaced the "Login" and "Logout" text buttons with a profile icon for a cleaner, more modern UI.
 The icon directs to the login page for guests and acts as a logout button for authenticated users.